Gopala05/VanishifyX/README.md

 - **Frontend**:
   - NextJS (for building the user interface)
   - TailwindCSS (for styling)
-  - Redux (for state management)
+  - Context (for state management)
 - **Backend**:
   - Node.js (for server-side logic)
   - Express.js (for API handling)
 - **Database**:
-  - MongoDB (for storing user-related data, if applicable)
+  - ConveexDB (for storing relavant data)
 - **Authentication**:
   - Kind (for secure user login and registration)